 In terms of graduate employment rates, the university performed impressively, taking out top spot for engineering (96 per cent); humanities, culture and social sciences (81 per cent); psychology (73 per cent); and science and mathematics (79 per cent).

-Chris Lester, Chief Executive Officer of the Good Education Group, said that graduate starting salaries and positive full-time employment outcomes are key factors for students when considering where they want to study.
+Chris Lester, Chief Executive Officer of the Good Education Media, said that graduate starting salaries and positive full-time employment outcomes are key factors for students when considering where they want to study.